toppeMRI/toppe/Files.md

 It is a convention to place the 'readout' waveform on the logical 'gx' gradient axis, but that's not a requirement and you may place any waveform on any axis.

-A `.mod` file can contain an array of pulse shapes of equal length; which shape to play out is determined dynamically at run-time using the instructions in the scan loop file (column 16).
+A `.mod` file can contain an **array of pulse shapes** of equal length; which shape to play out is determined dynamically at run-time using the instructions in the scan loop file (column 16).
+This can be convenient for, e.g., multi-shot readouts where each shot consists of a unique gradient shape.
+Here, 'unique' does not entail simply rotating a waveform; that is done in the scan loop file (see below).

 ## scanloop.txt